mlromramse/relax/readme.md

 Go to this url `http://localhost:8080` with both your favourite web browser and cUrl to see the difference.

+##### RelaxFaviconHandler
+To be able to give a web browser the favicon it always asks for this handler is always added to the list of handlers but it is placed at the end.

+This means that you can easily replace the favicon with your own should you want that.

-##### RelaxServerHandler
+##### RelaxStatsHandler
-The other built in handler manages a few tasks that can come in handy.
+Another built in handler manages a few tasks that can come in handy.
 First you can ask for `serverstats` which returns some statistics of the server.
 It is returned as json and can look like this: